 We are happy to help You implement the solution in any EU country.
 If You are a government organisation or local authority / emergency department, please feel free to contact us to get some test download of the App and to conference with us on implementing the software at Your site.

 The "First Responder App" is a joint venture project with the European Heart Rhythm Association (EHRA) a registered branch of the European Society of Cardiology (ESC) originating at the University Clinic Schleswig-Holstein.
-The "First Responder App" is available in the iOS iTunes App Store.
-An Android Version will follow in Q3 2017.
+The "First Responder App" is available in the iOS iTunes App Store and for Android in Google Play Store.

 Responsible for the Content | UKSH Campus Lübeck | Ratzeburger Allee 160 in Lübeck